 1. Aspect

 The male and the female have an identical livery with completely white plumage, beak and legs are mainly black with the exception of the feet which are yellow.
 In the adult in reproductive dress on the head are often distinguishable two very elongated feathers that form a sort of tuft and the base of the beak has a light purple color.
-The beak, neck and legs are very elongated and the legs in flight protrude somewhat beyond the tail.
-Young specimens are very similar to adults.
-Sometimes some individuals have the lower part of the bill yellow-orange or light purple.

 2. Distribution

 The little egret, like almost all herons, is a bird very attached to water.
 In fact, it mainly frequents marshy environments, canals, ponds, rivers.
 It is largely present southern Europe and in almost the entire Mediterranean basin, Africa, South Asia, Australia and Indonesia.
-The Italian egret populations are partly migratory and partly sedentary.
-The migratory ones nest in the Po river valley and winter in Africa or are nesting populations in central Europe that come to overwinter in Italy.

 3. Diet